tommyettinger/funderby/README.md

 # funderby

-Java 8+ functional interfaces for primitive types, partly based on Eclipse-Collections.
+Java 8+ functional interfaces for primitive types.

 ## What is it?